pv-230/react-vite-starter/README.md

 # react-vite-starter

-Quickly start React projects with Vite by using this template repo.
+Quickly start React projects with Vite by using this template repository.
 ESLint has been configured with some of my preferred rules and the project file structure has been set up according to my preference.
 Intended to be used with the VSCode extensions `ESLint`, `Prettier - Code formatter`, and `vscode-styled-components`.

 ## Set up instructions

-TODO
+1. Click the `Use new template` button on the GitHub repository page.
+2. Create a new repository after setting up the details.
+3. Run `git clone <REPOSITORY_URL>` on your machine.
+4. Change your current directory to the cloned repository directory.
+5. Run `npm i` to install all packages.
+A package-lock.json file will be created that contains the name of your cloned repository.
+6. Run `npm run dev` to start the development server.
+You should see "Hello World" after opening the local website.

 ## Commands that were used to set up the repo